Shelim/pixie_engine/README.md

   - Great care put to nice look'n'feel (I'm artists too!)

 ## When it will be production-ready?
-I expect to have it ready for writing games about August/September 2017
+I expect to have it ready for writing games about May 2018

 ## Who is the author?
 Gamedev programmer in retirement, now working in more serious programming corporation.
 I have a few games published commercially as of now, and hope to extend that list some time in the future :-)